mickmcq/mickmcq.github.io/promptEngr.md

 [02principles](/promptEngr/02principles/index.html) introduces the notion of principles in prompt engineering, along with some examples.

+[03principlesTwo](/promptEngr/03principlesTwo/index.html) introduces evaluation as a way to surface principles in prompt engineering.

 # Exercises

 [eA.qmd](/promptEngr/eA.qmd) This is the code template for the first exercise.